tendermint/liquidity/x/liquidity/spec/07_events.md

  # Events

-The Liquidity Module emits the following events.
+The liquidity module emits the following events.

 ## Handlers